4-8-2: United States

 The 4-8-2 was most popular on the North American continent.
-When the 4-6-2 Pacific fleets were becoming over-burdened as passenger trains grew in length and weight, the first North American 4-8-2 locomotives were built by the American Locomotive Company (ALCO) for the Chesapeake & Ohio Railway (C&O) in 1911.
+When the 4-6-2 Pacific fleets were becoming overburdened as passenger trains grew in length and weight, the first North American 4-8-2 locomotives were built by the American Locomotive Company (ALCO) for the Chesapeake and Ohio Railway (C&O) in 1911.
 It is possible that the "Mountain" name was originated by C&O, after the Allegheny Mountains where their first 4-8-2 locomotives were built to work.
 ALCO combined the traction of the eight-coupled 2-8-2 Mikado with the excellent tracking qualities of the Pacific's four-wheel leading truck.
 Although C&O intended their new Mountains for passenger service, the type also proved ideal for the new, faster freight services that railroads in the United States were introducing.
 Many 4-8-2 locomotives were therefore built for dual service.

-A total of about 2,200 Mountain type locomotives were built for 41 American railroads.
-With 600 4-8-2 locomotives, the largest user in the United States was the New York Central Railroad (NYC), who named theirs the Mohawk type.
+About 2,200 Mountain type locomotives were built for 41 American railroads.
+With 600 4-8-2 locomotives, the largest user in the United States was the New York Central Railroad (NYC), but they used the name, "Mohawk" rather than "Mountain".